 We respect confidentiality, treat each other with kindness, and show compassion!

-The *Goal *of Mental Health Support Community is that with Professional help "Support" greatly increases the chance of individuals suffering from Mental Illness to either begin, or continue on their way to, or through Recovery.
+The *Goal of Bipolar Support Groups . com* is that with Professional help "Support" greatly increases the chance of individuals suffering from Mental Illness to either begin, or continue on their way to, or through Recovery.
 Along with your Medically approved Treatment, we hope you Meet, Greet, Share, and Support with others who are dealing with the same struggles that come along with dealing with these types of Illnesses!
 We strive to limit the harm that a Mental Health Diagnosis can inflict by offering Peer Support through this Net-Work; by connecting people around the World to one another in order to share your own Fears, Medication Management, Possible Side Effects, Therapy, Joy's, and Sorrow's!

 If you have been diagnosed with any Mental Health Disorder we Welcome you to this Peer Support Group / Community.
 We offer you to give, and gain Peer Support through your journey of Symptoms, Triggers, Treatment, and Recovery.
 We encourage you to share your journey of Therapy and form friendships with others who are battling the same fight that you are!